twitarchuk/Algorithms-and-Data-Structures-in-Ruby/README.md

 # Algorithms and Data Structures in Ruby #
 > ###Featured on [Awesome-algorithms](https://github.com/tayllan/awesome-algorithms)

-This repository contains Ruby implementation of various Algorithms and Data structures.
+This repository contains Ruby implementation of various Algorithms and Data structures and solution of many challenges of [HackerRank](https://www.hackerrank.com) and [Codility](https://codility.com/)
-The solutions are easy to understand and complete.

 ## Content : ##
 * [Searching](#searching)